 Local anaesthesia

-Very few procedures are performed with local anaesthesia alone, but it is commonly combined with general anaesthesia.
+local anaesthesia involves injecting or spraying local anaesthesia solutions into or around the tissues and nerves.
+This is to make the tissues and body part having surgery numb and pain-free.
+Very few procedures are performed with local anaesthesia alone, but it is commonly combined with sedation medication or general anaesthesia.
 This combination gives you pain relief after you wake up.
-Before surgery, anaesthetic may be sprayed into your nose which may be uncomfortable for a short while.
+Before surgery, anaesthetic may be sprayed into your nose, or throat before going to sleep which may taste strange or be uncomfortable for a brief time.

 General anaesthesia

-You will be unconscious and remember nothing of the surgery.
-You will be given a selection of drugs for pain, relaxation and for prevention of nausea and vomiting.
-After you are asleep you will usually have a tube placed into your airway and you will wake up with a light clear plastic oxygen mask on your face.
+General anaesthesia involves using strong medications to put you asleep in a state of carefully controlled and measured unconsciousness.
+You will be given a selection of drugs for pain, relaxation and for prevention of nausea and vomiting, and remember nothing of the surgery.
+General anaesthesia also changes your ability to breathe by yourself and changes to blood pressure and heart rate, so these will be monitored closely at all times by your anaesthetist.
+After you are asleep you will usually have a mask or tube placed into your mouth or throat and you will wake up with a light clear plastic oxygen mask on your face to ensure you are breathing again safely.

 What are the anaesthetic risks?